ace-wg/ace-edhoc-oscore-profile/draft-ietf-ace-edhoc-oscore-profile.md

 If C has a valid OSCORE Security Context associated with a valid access token, then C can send a request to AS for updating its access rights while preserving the same OSCORE Security Context.

-If the request is granted, then AS generates a new access token, where the "edhoc\_info" claim MUST include only the "session\_id" field.
+If the request is granted, then AS generates a new access token, where the EDHOC\_Information object specified in the "edhoc\_info" claim MUST include only the "session\_id" field.
 The access token is provisioned to RS either via C as specified in this document, or directly as described in {{I-D.ietf-ace-workflow-and-params}}.
-In either case, the access token response from the AS to C MUST NOT include the "rs\_cnf" parameter.
+In either case, the access token response from AS to C MUST NOT include the "edhoc\_info" and "rs\_cnf" parameters.

-EDHOC\_Information including the "session\_id" field needs to be specified in the new access token in order for RS to identify the old access token to supersede, as well as the OSCORE Security Context already shared between C and RS and to be associated with the new access token.
+As defined in {{access-token}}, the "session\_id" field is included in the EDHOC\_Information object specified in the "edhoc\_info" claim of the new access token.
+This allows RS to identify the old access token to supersede, as well as the OSCORE Security Context already shared between C and RS and to be associated with the new access token.

 ## EDHOC_Information # {#edhoc-parameters-object}